Reading time: | 15 min |

 aarch64

-If you see a different result, you are not using an Arm computer running 64-bit Linux.
+If you see a different result, then you are not using an Arm computer running 64-bit Linux.

-PyTorch requires Python 3 and can be installed with pip
+PyTorch requires Python 3, and this can be installed with pip

 .